ietf-wg-alto/draft-ietf-alto-unified-props-new/specification.md

   property name is not defined in the `property-types` capability of this resource in the IRD.

-    It is not an error that the Filtered Property Map resource does not define a requested property's value for a particular entity.
+    It is not an error that a Filtered Property Map resource does not define a requested property's value for a particular entity.
 In this case, the ALTO server MUST omit that property from the response for that endpoint.